Outlier622/Long_video_understanding/README.md

 * It sometimes encouraged the model to infer actions that were not strongly supported by visible frames.

 Therefore, fixed sampling served as the initial version of the pipeline, but it was not sufficient for more complex long-video understanding tasks.

+**Evidence / Observation**

+Fixed sampling is content-agnostic.
+It applies the same sampling interval to all clips, regardless of whether the clip contains dialogue, screen transitions, explosions, monsters, combat, or fast camera movement.
+During manual inspection, this limitation was especially visible in clips where important visual events happened briefly between regular sampling positions.

+This motivated the next step: selecting frames based not only on time, but also on visual information.

+---

 ### 2. Content-Aware Keyframe Sampling